galette/galettedoc/source/usermanual/configuration.rst

    .. versionchanged:: 1.2.0

-   Dyanmic date fields used to be stored using logged-in user locale format; which causes issues trying to make searchs.
+   Dynamic date fields used to be stored using logged-in user locale format; which causes issues trying to make searchs.
 Now, every date is stored using the `Y-m-d` format.

    If you were using dynamic date fields, you will have to :ref:`update your data using the related admin tool <admintools>` (⚠️ make sure to backup your database before! ⚠️).